 Yes.
 The Workers' Compensation Act requires employers to pay for two physicians (other than the employer's designated providers) selected by the employee for treatment of work-related injuries.
 Note: Payment to an employee-selected physician can be made only upon receipt of a medical report from that physician.
 If medical reports are not provided, payment remains the employee's responsibility.

 There are two main reasons that an employee might receive a bill from a collection agency.
 The first is when a treating physician or hospital fails to submit required medical reports to Cannon Cochran Management Services, Inc. (CCMSI).
 CCMSI will submit a second request to the medical provider, however payment will only be made upon receipt of medical status reports.
 The second situation is when a College Preferred Provider Organization (PPO), who has contracted with CCMSI to discount bills, receives the agreed upon discounted payment and fails to credit the patient's account for the discount.
-If either of these situations occur, forward the bills and the notice from the collection agency to the Mgr.
-Environmental Health amp; Safety and the situation will be resolved as soon as possible.
+If either of these situations occur, forward the bills and the notice from the collection agency to firstname.lastname@example.org Mgr.
+Environmental Health and Safety and the situation will be resolved as soon as possible.

 Note: If the employees went to NCH Care Center in building M, they will bill CCMSI directly so, employee should never see a bill or collection notice from NCH Care Center.